-\begin{proof} Both \(\ho_2\) and the composite \(\ho_*\fC\) are left Kan extensions of their restriction to \(\Del_{\sca}\), and so it will suffice to construct a natural isomorphism on their restriction to \(\Del_{\sca}\).
+\begin{proof} Both \(\ho_2\) and the composite \(\ho_*\fC^{\sca}\) are left Kan extensions of their restriction to \(\Del_{\sca}\), and so it will suffice to construct a natural isomorphism on their restriction to \(\Del_{\sca}\).
 Let us first consider the further restriction to the subcategory \(\Del \subseteq \Del_{\sca}\), so that we are dealing with the simplicial objects \(\cO^{\leq 2}_{\bullet}\) and \(\ho_*\Del^{\bullet}\).
-Both these simplicial objects admit natural extensions from \(\Del\) to the category of all \emph{partially ordered sets}, and these extensions coincide since they admit exactly the same explicit formula (see~\cite[Corollary A.6]{AraMaltsiCondE} and~\cite[Remark 3.7.5]{LurieGoodwillie}).
+The isomorphism in this case follows from ~\cite[Corollary A.6]{AraMaltsiCondE} and~\cite[Remark 3.7.5]{LurieGoodwillie}.

 To extend this natural isomorphism to \(\Del_{\sca}\) we observe that \(\Del_{\sca}\) is obtained from \(\Del\) by freely adding the object \([2]_t\) and factorizing the all degeneracy maps from \([2]\) to \([0],[1]\) through \([2]_t\) in a compatible manner.
-The desired extension of the natural isomorphism now follows from the fact that in both cases the arrow \([2] \to [2]_t\) is sent to the universal inversion of the unique non-invertible \(2\)-cell, while the \(2\)-categories associated to \([0]\) and \([1]\) have all their \(2\)-cells invertible. \end{proof}
+The desired extension of the natural isomorphism now follows from the fact that in both cases the arrow \([2] \to [2]_t\) is sent to the universal inversion of the unique non-invertible \(2\)-cell (this can be deduced, for instance, from the fact that \(L\ovl{\ho}(\Delta^1_{\sharp})\) is the walking isomorphism), while the \(2\)-categories associated to \([0]\) and \([1]\) have all their \(2\)-cells invertible. \end{proof}

 We now show the scaled \(2\)-nerve is homotopy fully faithful.

 \begin{prop} The counit \(\epsilon_{\mathcal{C}}\colon \ho_2\mathcal{N}_2 \mathcal{C} \rightarrow\mathcal{C}\) is an equivalence of \(2\)\nbd-cat\-e\-gories.
 More precisely, it is bijective on objects and an equivalence on hom-categories. \end{prop}